MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CrossDeviceExperiences/Update-MgBetaUserActivityHistoryItem.md

 Delete an existing history item for an existing user activity.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgUserActivityHistoryItem](/powershell/module/Microsoft.Graph.CrossDeviceExperiences/Update-MgUserActivityHistoryItem?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)